RimzhimTewari/cadd-capstone-molecular-docking/results/admet/interpretation.md

 We checked if these ligands can cross the blood-brain barrier.
 Aspirin, Diclofenac, Caffeine, Theophylline and Lumefantrine can cross it easily.
 This might be good for drugs that need to affect the brain.
 It also means they might cause more side effects.
 Naproxen and Artemether did not cross the barrier easily.

 We also checked how much of each ligand gets stuck to proteins in the blood.
 Ibuprofen, Naproxen, Diclofenac and Lumefantrine got stuck a lot.
-“When a drug binds strongly to plasma proteins, less free drug is available in circulation.
+When a drug binds strongly to plasma proteins, less free drug is available in circulation.
 Acetaminophen Caffeine and Theophylline did not get stuck much.

 The results also showed how well each ligand can distribute to different tissues in the body.
-Artemether and Lumefantrine were able to spread.
+Artemether and Lumefantrine showed broader predicted tissue distribution compared to some of the other ligands.
 Naproxen did not spread well as the others.

 ---